-Fun story - one day I felt really dull and emotionally heavy, and I instinctively started to spin around in the room I was in.
-I started slowly, eased into it, let go, and got faster and faster....the weight and dullness lifted from me like a veil in a matter of minutes!
+Fun story - one day I felt really dull and emotionally heavy, and I instinctively started to spin round and round, in the room I was in.
+I started slowly, eased into it, then I let go and got faster and faster....the weight and dullness lifted from me like a veil in a matter of minutes!
 I felt more clear and light again.
 Try it, it works.

 ꕥ Journaling (not necessarily in the morning).